aaron1138/Voxel-Stack-Blender/README.md

    - "Look Down N Layers" - 2-4 is usually good.
 Each layer will "look down" at this many preceding layers to see if it is receding along any edge from those N layers below.
    - Recommended: Enable "Use Fixed Fade Distance" with a number of pixels which will control the fade gradient.
 Tests worked well with 15-40.
 5. Configure the XY Blend Pipeline.
 These steps are executed for each slice after the gradient is applied and the 8-bit grayscale result of the Euclidean Distance blending is applied.
    - Recommend starting with a Z-axis growth compensating Apply LUT operation.
-The included `EXP(LUT).json` has been put together based on the the high threshold of 40-60% gray necessary for any Z layer growth to begin as well as the natural log / exponential curve of SLA resin voxel growth.
+The included `EXP(LUT)-upShifted.json` has been put together based on the the high threshold of 40-60% gray necessary for any Z layer voxel growth to begin as well as the natural log / exponential curve of SLA resin voxel growth.
    - Next a blending operation, usually a Gaussian Blur is good now to add some interlayer smoothing.
 Kernel / matrix sizes are odd numbered rather than a "radius" setting.
 Between the kernel size settings and separate X & Y sigma values, you can compensate for anisotropy of voxel XY dimensions (a bit overkill for most).
    - **Why Z-LUT then blur XY?** -- XY grayscale can grow laterally in the XY plane when touching adjacent lit pixels and with much higher sub-voxel resolution than Z growth of lone voxels.
 This allows additional contour matching to the horizontal features of the layer.
    - Additional blending and LUT options may be stacked in the slots for further effect.